-Microsoft has decided to invest in its 500-acre campus in Redmond, Washington with the intention of creating the best workplace in the tech sector.
-With the fascinating surrounding that includes the vibrant urban core, lakes, suburban towns, mountains and miles of forest, it has every possibility of becoming that.
+Microsoft has decided to invest in its 500-acre campus in Redmond, Washington, with the intention of creating the best workplace in the tech sector.
+With the fascinating surrounding, including the vibrant urban core, lakes, suburban towns, mountains, and miles of forest, it has every possibility of becoming that.
 It’s been the home of Microsoft for more than 30 years.

 Brad Smith, Microsoft’s president and the chief legal officer was quoted, “We are not only creating a world-class work environment to help retain and attract the best and brightest global talent but also building a campus that our neighbors can enjoy and that we can build in a fiscally smart way with low environmental impact.“

 Microsoft targets to make the campus more open and less formal.
 Instead of one big office, they plan to divide the campus into a series of “team neighborhoods”.
 This will help capture more natural light and foster the creativity that will lead to ongoing innovation to advance the industry and benefit the customers.
 Microsoft will be utilizing their recent experiences from the renovation programs of their other recent campus redevelopment projects in Redmond, Vancouver B.C. and the Paddington office in London.